-During the sale of Robert Mondavi, half of Opus One was sold.
-Today the winery is owned 50% by Constellation Brands and the other 50% still family owned by the Rothschilds.
+In 2004, as part of the sale of Robert Mondavi Winery, half of Opus One was sold.
+Today Opus One is under an interesting ownership with 50% owned by the public company, Constellation Brands and the other 50% still family owned by the Rothschilds.

 One of the most easily recognized winery buildings in all of Napa Valley, glances invariably turn in its direction – especially from first time visitors to the valley driving by on Highway 29.
-The winery sits on top of an artificially created hill – the hill is round which is a theme you find throughout the winery in terms of the architecture and design.
-The grounds outside and inside are well-manicured as of course are the vineyards.
+The winery sits on top of an artificially created hill – round in shape, this circular theme is found throughout the winery in terms of its design.

-The Neo Classical architecture combines refined European elegance with a modern California feel.
-Robert Mondavi used to describe the building as a “space ship” but when you get close you will see it is very elegantly designed.
-Most likely classical music will be playing through speakers located in the courtyard to greet you and you can either walk to the left of the main entrance to their “Partner’s Room” for a tasting of their current release or if you have a prior appointment check in at the main reception through the large wooden doors.
+The Neo-Classical architecture combines refined European elegance with a modern California feel.
+Robert Mondavi used to describe the building as a “spaceship” but when you get close you will see it is very elegantly designed.
+Most likely classical music will be playing through speakers located in the courtyard, greeting visitors and one can either walk to the left of the main entrance to their “Partner’s Room” for a tasting of their current release or if one has a prior appointment, check in at the main reception through the large wooden doors.

 Opus One has one of the largest and cleanest looking labs of any Napa winery we have visited to date.
 Guests will make a short stop here and then proceed to a large production styled room of which the top of about 40 tanks can be seen poking through the floor.
 This is one of the nicer production facilities you will see in the valley.
 The de-stemmer, sorting tables and other equipment can easily be wheeled from tank to tank depending on need.
 Grapes are sorted using an optical sorter (one of the first wineries in the Napa Valley to embrace this technology) and then the grapes are gravity fed into the tanks.
 Two large rolling doors open with great views of the vineyards in the back of the winery.

-We tried the 2004 vintage; all of Opus One’s wines are extremely high quality, but certain vintages are exceptional (such as 2013) and your guide can help clarify which ones these are.
-However, at the time of our tasting the 2004 was already an extremely enjoyable wine in its youth.
-It is very smooth on the palate, with silky tannins.
+The 2004 Opus One is 86% Cabernet Sauvignon, 7% Merlot, 4% Petit Verdot, 2% Cabernet Franc 1% Malbec: noticeably smooth on the palate, with silky tannins.
 A good word to describe this wine is balance – not one aspect of the wine dominates.
-At this age the wine is all about vibrant richly layered fruit on the palate – a few years of aging can only improve an already superbly crafted wine.
+At this age (originally tasted several years post vintage date) the wine is all about vibrant richly layered fruit on the palate – a few years of aging will only improve its character.

 Worried about cork taint?
 Not with Opus One as their levels of taint are extremely low – well below the average because they employ a detailed testing program on any potential corks being considered for purchase.
 Corks are randomly sampled from 10,000 lot batches and when an unacceptable level of cork taint has been discovered based on testing, that particular batch will not be ordered.

-The well designed logo is a profile image of both Rothschild and Mondavi’s faces.
-And a bit of wine trivia: Opus One was the only Napa winery verbally or visually referenced in the California Central Coast wine country based movie Sideways.
+The smartly designed logo is a profile image of both Rothschild and Mondavi’s faces.
+And a bit of wine trivia: Opus One was the only Napa winery verbally or visually referenced in the California Central Coast wine country-based movie Sideways.

-NOTE: in late 2016 Opus One broke ground on a major expansion to both production and guest service space (40,000 square feet of additional space); this is the first change to the winery footprint since its completion in 1991.
+In late 2016 Opus One broke ground on a major expansion to both production and guest service space (40,000 square feet of additional space); this was the first change to the winery footprint since its completion in 1991.
 The extended space houses additional tanks, fermentation rooms, barrel storage and increased visitor tasting areas.
-We will revisit and make an extensive update to this review and photography once the new space has been completed (a tentative completion date of early 2020).
+Construction was completed in August 2020.

-The addition is on the east side, so the views that everyone has come to know and love looking east from Highway 29 remain the same.
+The addition was added to the east side, so the views that everyone has come to know and love looking east from Highway 29 remains the same.

 Exterior